Automotive & Aircraft Center

 The A&A Center was established at our Nagoya Plant in April 2009, with the aim of effectively concentrating in one location all of the development facilities for advanced materials for automobiles and aircraft which were previously dispersed at business sites and plants in Shiga, Ehime and Nagoya.

-The A&A Center is a comprehensive technology development facility comprised of the Advanced Composites Center (ACC: a technology development center for composite (carbon fiber composite) substrates and molds), the Automotive Center (AMC: a comprehensive development center for automotive advanced materials and molds/design).
+The A&A Center is a comprehensive technology development facility comprised of the Advanced Composites Center (ACC: a technology development center for composite (carbon fiber composite) substrates and molds), the Environment & Mobility Development Center (EMC: a comprehensive development center for automotive advanced materials and molds/design).
 Through mutual, organic collaboration and complementary activities, the A&A Center is able to propose solutions integrating the advanced materials and technologies of the Toray Group to more customers.
 The Nagoya Plant is exploiting its favorable location nearby key firms in the automobile and aircraft industry, and working to strengthen joint development with customers and speed up development.

 Structure and Functions of the A&A Center